TomasJLuis/mt-slimes-redone/readme.txt

 Details
 ===========================================================================
-- Adds two new hostile mobs: green slimes and lava slimes.
+- This mod adds two new hostile mobs: green slimes and lava slimes.
 - They attack players and hurt them on touch.
 - The biger ones split in a random amout of smaller versions when defeated: big > medium > small.
-- Thaks to Mob Redo API they can get different enviromental damage: water, lava, sunlight and falling.
 - They use custom textures and sounds. (more work needs to be done here ;P)
+- Thanks to the use of Mobs Redo API (Thank you TenPlus1 for all your help and amazing work), the slimes have all the benefits of the other mobs: IA to search and attack players, enviromental damage, easy configuration and more.

 Green slimes:
   > spawn in jungle grass or in temples mossy cobble (default:mossycobble).